Synthetixio/js-monorepo/v3/docs/docs/protocol/technical-reference/smart-contracts.md

 function nominatePoolOwner(address nominatedOwner, uint128 poolId) external
 ```

-nominates a new pool owner
+Allows the current pool owner to nominate a new owner.

 #### acceptPoolOwnership